arb-ca/ForestHealthQM/README.md

 ### 5. Run FVS simulations for the Treatment Area

 - Open the FVS software and start a new project
+  - To do this, go to `Manage Projects` → `Manage Project.` Type a new project title (such as your project_ID + TCN), click “Make new project”, then go above to “Open selected project” and open it.
-- Under `Manage Project` –\> `Import input data`, upload the treatment area FVS input file into FVS
+- Under `Manage Project` –\> `Import input data`, upload the treatment area FVS input file into FVS by clicking “Browse” under “Step 1.”
   - These files will be located in the folder `FVS_Input` and will follow the naming convention “FVS_input\_” + project_ID + TCN
     - Example: `FVS_input_8GG24601_3.3.xlsx`
   - Then select `Install uploaded database`
-- Under `Simulate`, select `All_Stands` and click
-  `Add stands in selected groups.`
+- Under `Simulate`→ `Stands`, select `All_Stands` in the “Groups” section and click `Add stands in selected groups` toward the bottom of the screen.
   - This adds all stands in the input data to your simulation.
 - Configure for all runs
   - Set `Time`, `CarbCalc`, and `FireCalc` variables according to the [FVS input variables table](#fvs-input-values), leaving other values as defaults
   - Add natural regeneration
-    - Under Components \> Editor, upload the REGIMPUTE regeneration file for the project’s FVS variant that has “species” in the name
+    - Under Editor (`Simulate` → `Components` → `Editor`), upload the REGIMPUTE regeneration file for the project’s FVS variant that has “species” in the name
       - Example: `Regen_SpeciesMethod_NC.kcp`
-    - Save in run
+    - Click `Save in run` below `Existing component collection`
-- Select outputs
+- Select outputs:
-  - Carbon and fuels
+  - ✅`Carbon and fuels`
-  - Fire and mortality
+  - ✅`Fire and mortality`
-  - Stand structure
+  - ✅`Stand structure`
 - Rename the run BSNF (for baseline no fire)
-- Under `*Run*`, title the MgmtID as **BSNF**, then select `Run in background`
+- Under `Simulate`→ `*Run*`, title the MgmtID as **BSNF**, then select `Run in background`
   - Choose the number of cores you want to use.
 Consider using a third to a quarter of the cores on your computer so that you can run multiple FVS simulations in the background at the same time.
   - Hit `Save and Run`
+    - For a slow computer, consider waiting for one run to finish before continuing to the following steps.
 - Configure and run BSWF (Baseline With Fire)
   - Duplicate the BSNF run and rename it **BSWF**, then save
-  - Add the **SimFire** keyword under the Fire and Fuels Extension
+  - Add the **SimFire** keyword under the Fire and Fuels Extension (`Simulate` → `Components` → `Keywords` →
+    `Fire and Fuels Extension`)
     - Year or cycle number: 5 years after treatment
       - *Note:* If treatment spans multiple years (e.g., thin/pile/burn), SimFire occurs 5 years after the **first**